 The Mercedes-AMG GT S can hold its own on a track, something we found out firsthand during our 2016 Car Awards testing.
 But now Mercedes has a new version that isn’t just comfortable with track driving — it’s built for it.

 The shade of green worn by the 2018 Mercedes-AMG GT R at its launch this week wasn’t chosen just to get attention.
-It’s called “AMG Green Hell Mango,” a reference to the Nüburgring.
+It’s called “AMG Green Hell Magno,” a reference to the Nüburgring.
 The German racetrack known as the “Green Hell” is where Mercedes (and every other carmaker, it seems) perfects the handling of new models.
-Naming a paint color after the ‘Ring could be seen as a boast, but Mercedes and in-house tuner AMG intend to back it up.
+Naming a paint color after the ‘Ring could be seen as a boast, but Mercedes and in-house tuner AMG can back it up.
+The GT R pulled off a blistering 7:10.9 lap, beating many supercars.

 While the name may lead to confusion with a certain Nissan, there’s no mistaking the AMG GT R for anything.
 The “Panamericana” grille first seen on the AMG GT3 race car gives it a look that’s both more distinctive and aggressive.
 The front fenders are made from carbon fiber, and are 1.8 inches wider than on the AMG GT S, while the rear fenders have aluminum extensions that widen them by 2.2 inches.
 That allowed AMG to widen the track and fit larger, 20-inch wheels.
 The rear end is decorated by a large rear spoiler and central exhaust outlet.